Manifest V3 migration guide

 The format of the top-level manifest.json version

 key in Firefox has evolved and became simpler: letters and other previously allowed symbols are no longer accepted.
-The value must be a string with 1 to 4 numbers separated with dots (e.g. 1.2.3.4
+The value must be a string with 1 to 4 numbers separated by dots (e.g., 1.2.3.4

 , 2.0.1